 I reached out to realRAPpromo repeatedly for clarification or a response but, surprise, they ignored me.
 The next obvious step was to contact XXL's editorial team and, surprise, they were adamant that this person had absolutely no influence or affiliation with the magazine:

 Now go back and re-read that email.
-Notice how they never claim to be actually working directly with XXL, instead hiding behind a smoke screen of language.
+Notice how they never claim to be actually working directly with XXL.
+Instead, they hide behind a smokescreen of language.
 "We can make you," the "promo code is XXL," all small ways to make them seem affiliated and legit.
 And the shadiness doesn't just start and stop in email blasts.
-On their site they have an entire section devoted to XXL Placement.
+On their site, they have an entire section devoted to XXL Placement.
 For a mere $875 you too can make your hip-hop dreams come true.

 UPDATE: RealRAPPromo has been active on social media responding to this article with an Instagram pic which proves exactly what I wrote.
 They're purchasing ad space, then recouping by selling it to artists as a "spot in XXL" instead of "an ad in XXL," which I think they're being intentionally confusing and misleading about.

-So be clear artists, paying RealRAPPromo does not fufill your dream of being "featured in XXL" unless it was always your dream to appear in an ad within XXL.
+So be clear artists, paying RealRAPPromo does not fulfill your dream of being "featured in XXL" unless it was always your dream to appear in an ad within XXL.